 Central Heat Pump Water Heating

-This submeasure will develop a prescriptive compliance pathway for domestic central heat pump water heating systems to encourage implementation in multifamily buildings by leveraging existing software algorithm development, lab testing, and design guide development.
-The CASE Team will perform additional market readiness research across a broad group of stakeholders and develop code and compliance manual language.
+This measure will develop a prescriptive compliance pathway for central domestic water heating systems with heat pump technology serving multiple dwelling units by leveraging existing software algorithm development, lab testing, and design guide development.
+The Statewide CASE Team will perform additional market readiness research across a broad group of stakeholders and develop code and compliance manual language.
 This measure was initially included within the Multifamily Domestic Hot Water CASE report, but under advisement from the Energy Commission, the Statewide CASE Team moved to it to the Multifamily All Electric Package CASE Report.

 Give Us Your Feedback